symfony-tr/symfony-docs-tr/book/service_container.rst

 .. note::

-   Services are by default public.
+   Serviss are by default public.

 Aliasing
 ~~~~~~~~